Self-interaction and transport of solvated electrons in molten salts: Discussion

-We explore the non-stoichiometric molten salt $\mathrm{Na}_{1+x}\mathrm{Cl}_{1-x}$, where $x \approx 0.06$, using the semi-local PBE functional\cite{perdew1996generalized} and the hybrid PBE0 functional,\cite{adamo1999toward} which incorporates a one-quarter EXX fraction.
 We focus on the simple case of 33 Na atoms and 31 Cl atoms.
-Simulations employing both functionals are carried out at a density of $1.40\,\mathrm{g/cm^3}$ and a temperature of $1300\,\mathrm{K}$.
+Simulations employing both functionals are carried out in a cubic cell with a side of $13\,\text{\r{A}}$ at a density of $1.40\,\mathrm{g/cm^3}$ and a temperature of $1300\,\mathrm{K}$.
 Further information is provided in Appendix~\ref{app:computational}.
-The presence of two extra Na atoms compared to Cl leads to ionization and the release of one electron each, forming an electronic pair called \emph{bipolaron}.\cite{selloni1987electron,selloni1987localization,fois1988bipolarons,fois1989approach,pegolo2020oxidation,pegolo2022topology,kristoffersen2018chemistry} The Highest Occupied Molecular Orbital (HOMO) corresponds to the bipolaron's wavefunction.\cite{pegolo2020oxidation,pegolo2022topology} In order to comprehend the bipolaron's characteristics, we determine the location and spatial extent of the HOMO.
-This is achieved by computing the Maximally Localized Wannier Functions (MLWFs)\cite{marzari2012maximally} for the system's electronic orbitals, with each WF possessing an associated Center (WC) and Spread (WS).
-The HOMO WC represents the bipolaron's position, while the HOMO WS provides insight into its degree of localization.\cite{resta1999electron, marzari2012maximally, pegolo2020oxidation} A typical snapshot taken from a simulation of non-stoichiometric molten NaCl is shown in the left panel of Fig.~\ref{fig:system}, where several isosurfaces of the HOMO charge density are colored in green.
+The presence of two extra Na atoms with respect to the stoichiometric formula leads to ionization and the release of one electron each, forming a solvated electronic pair called \emph{bipolaron}.\cite{selloni1987electron,selloni1987localization,fois1988bipolarons,fois1989approach,pegolo2020oxidation,pegolo2022topology,kristoffersen2018chemistry} The Highest Occupied Molecular Orbital (HOMO) corresponds to the bipolaron's wavefunction.\cite{pegolo2020oxidation,pegolo2022topology} To comprehend the bipolaron's characteristics, we determine the location and spatial extent of the HOMO.
+This can be achieved by transforming the Kohn-Sham Bloch states into a localized basis, such as the Wannier Functions (WFs).
+We can thus determine Wannier Centers (WCs) and Spreads (WSs), where the WS quantifies the spatial extent of the orbitals.
+In particular, the HOMO WC represents the bipolaron's position, while the HOMO WS provides insights into its degree of localization.\cite{resta1999electron, marzari2012maximally, pegolo2020oxidation} We employ the widely used Maximally Localized Wannier Functions (MLWFs)\cite{marzari2012maximally}, where the HOMO WS is defined as the variance of the position operator evaluated over the HOMO WF.
+In the following, we will loosely speak of spread referring also to its square root which, having the dimensions of a length, facilitates comparisons with distances.

+A typical snapshot taken from a simulation of non-stoichiometric molten NaCl is shown in the left panel of Fig.~\ref{fig:system}, where several isosurfaces of the HOMO charge density are colored in green.
 In the right panel, we show the distribution of the HOMO WSs computed during the two simulations.

-Including a portion of EXX into the XC functional impacts both structural and dynamical properties of non-stoichiometric NaCl.
+Here, it is worth mentioning that the MLWF construction may underestimate the WS when the latter is not small compared to the simulation box size,\cite{li2023unambiguous} as it occurs when EXX is not considered.
+Therefore, the difference in the WS distribution between PBE and PBE0 may be even amplified, should the WS be estimated according to the accurate formulation of Ref.~\onlinecite{li2023unambiguous}.
+Including a portion of EXX in the XC functional impacts both structural and dynamical properties of non-stoichiometric NaCl.
 In the subsequent sections, we will address these aspects.